-16.0.1 Recommended On-farm mobile slaughter is recommended.

-16.0.3 Abattoirs receiving animals in the AWA programme, or the process of slaughtering on-farm, must pass a review by the AWA programme for pre-slaughter handling, stunning, and killing.
+- 16.0.1 Recommended On-farm mobile slaughter is recommended. - 16.0.2 Not allocated. - 16.0.3 Abattoirs receiving animals in the AWA programme, or the process of slaughtering on-farm, must pass a review by the AWA programme for pre-slaughter handling, stunning, and killing.